 Over the past few years there has been a dramatic increase in the traffic and negative interactions in the Galt Gardens area.
 This includes increased traffic of a negative nature in public access buildings such as SAAG and Casa.
 Currently the security contract has specific seasonal start and end dates which does not allow for any security presence in and around these spaces in those off season times.
-This will allow us to provide some security presence in those areas during those times.
-In addition to this, the increased focus on safety and security has been crucial to the success of Galt Gardens developing into a major public space for festivals, events and activity in the City and continuing this level of service is of upmost importance especially with the additional challenges that have been created with the Opioid Crisis.
+This has allowed us to provide some security presence in those areas during those times.
+In Update:

-Budget \$ 42,500

-N- Recreation & Recreation & Culture Security Actuals 22,402
+N- Recreation & Budget Actuals \$ 42,500 42,500 65 Culture Recreation & Culture Security Budget Remaining \$ 0.00

-65 Culture •

-Budget Remaining \$ 20,098